The (almost really) Complete Works of Lewis Carroll

 Euclid, Book V.

-Proved Algrebraically so far as it relates to Commensurable Magnitudes to which is prefixed a Summary of all the necessary algebraical operations.
+Proved Algrebraically so far as it relates to Commensurable Magnitudes to which is prefixed a Summary of all the necessary algebraical operations, arranged in order of difficulty.

 By Charles L. Dodgson, published 1874